 WHAT is the FAFSA?

 It is the Free Application for Federal Student Aid and is used to determine the Expected Family Contribution (EFC), which determines eligibility for need-based financial aid.
 The form will ask for student financial information, family size and the number of family members enrolled in college as well as the student's age, marital status and other demographic characteristics that will be used to determine whether the applicant is an independent student or dependent.
 If a student is dependent, parent information will also be required on the form.

 WHY should I fill it out?

 Completing and submitting the FAFSA is free and gives you access to federal student aid to pay for your college, university or career school education.
 In addition, it can be used to apply for state grants and money from most colleges and universities.

 WHO needs to fill out the form?

 If the student is a dependent student, the application asks for information from both students and parents.
 However, if the student is an independent student, the application asks for information from the student.
 Furthermore, if the student is married, information from the student's spouse.

 WHAT do I need to fill out the form?

-Besides a FAFSA worksheet, school codes and a pin number, you need these items: FAFSA checklist.
+Besides a FAFSA worksheet, school codes and an FSA ID, you need these items: FAFSA checklist.

-WHERE do I get the FAFSA worksheet, school code and pin?
+WHERE do I get the FAFSA worksheet, school code and my FSA ID?

 HOW do I fill it out?